CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Design patterns help developers to solve complex problems in a known, organised and structural way.
 Furthermore, when new developers are onboarded, they might already know the patterns used for solving such problem which helps them to gain the speed and confidence for development in the new codebase.

 Purpose of this book is not to focus on design patterns in detail as there are plenty of books about them already.
-However, some patterns that are particularly useful when developing on such modular architecture are highlighted here.
+However, some patterns that are particularly useful when developing on such modular architecture are highlighted in here.

 ## Coordinator

 First of all, let us have a look at Coordinator pattern.
 One of the well known navigation pattern of all times when it comes to iOS development.
-Coordinator as it's name says takes care of coordinating the user's flow through the app.
-In our Application Framework, each domain framework can be represented by its coordinator, as an entry point to that domain.
-Coordinator can then internally instantiate view controllers so as their models and coordinate the presentation flow for them.
+Coordinator as it's name says takes care of coordinating the user's flow through out the app.
+In our Application Framework, each domain framework can be represented by its coordinator as an entry point to that domain.
+Coordinator can then internally instantiate view controllers so as their view models and coordinate the presentation flow.
 For the client, who is using it, all the necessary complexity is abstracted and held at one place.
 Coordinator's usually needs to be triggered to take the charge with `start` method.
-Such method could also provide an option for some `link` or a `route` which is a deep link whose the coordinator can handle.
+Such method could also provide an option for a `link` or a `route` which is a deep link whose the coordinator can decide to handle or not.

 While there are many different implementations of such pattern, for the sake of the example and our CosmonautApp I chose the simplest implementation.